 Can you make these vegan?

 Yes!
 Simply use two flax eggs in place of the regular eggs.
-To make two flax eggs, combine 2 tbsp flaxseed meal with 5 tbsp of water, stir and then let it sit for 5 minutes or so.
+To make two flax eggs, combine 2 tablespoon flaxseed meal with 5 tablespoon of water, stir and then let it sit for 5 minutes or so.

 Can I use almond meal or a different kind of flour?